mhira-project/documentation/docs/5-mhira-reporting-guide/8-patient-report-shiny-app.md

 #### scales_function

 Sometimes calculating the scales is more complex.
 In these cases, a table might be too limited.
-You can also upload R functions which need to be names 'scale_function' as in the following example.
+You can also upload R functions which need to be named 'scale_function' as in the following example.

 ```r
 # Input: The parameter given to the function is a dataframe 'dfItems' with the columns